nelson mandela class 10 summary

 2. Can you say how 10 May is an ‘autumn day’ in South Africa?

-Answer: The 10th of May is called an autumn day in South Africa because it marks the historic start of the country’s first democratic, non-racial government.
+Answer: The 10th of May is an autumn day in South Africa because it marks the historic start of the country’s first democratic, non-racial government.

 3. At the beginning of his speech, Mandela mentions “an extraordinary human disaster”.
 What does he mean by this?
 What is the “glorious … human achievement” he speaks of at the end?